rkaneriya/bowling/README.md

 # Bowling
-A simple 3D web game using three.js and custom physics (made for COS 426).
+A simple 3D game with custom physics (made for COS 426).

 ---